 We live with and love our spiders except for the occasional black widow.
 We consider them an integral and important part of our immediate environment.
 Indoor spiders are generally shy and reclusive and just want to be left alone.
 Wolf spiders are active hunters that are like miniature tigers.
 They are fun and interesting to watch.
 Their main enemy is mice, and their main defense is being really ugly.
 Dogs and cats react to their appearance like we do.

 If I haven't convinced you to live with your spiders, you can control them in the house safely using Victor brand safe insecticide for crawling insects.
 It comes in an aerosol can.
 The only active ingredients in Victor insecticide are mint oil (safe and smells nice), a little bit of detergent to penetrate the victim's chitin exoskeleton, and a bit of oil to make the ingredients last longer in the environment.
-Victor insecticides are sold at Home Depot, and they have a web site.
+Victor insecticides are sold at Home Depot.

 Get a package of pipe or chewing tobacco, soak it in a gallon of boiling water until it cools.
 Strain the liquid into a clean container.
 Put a cup of tobacco juice and 1/2 cup lemon dish soap into a hose-end sprayer and spray.
 I did this at our house two years ago and have been practically spider free since.
 This works on all kinds of bugs.
 I thank Jerry Baker, the Master Gardener, for the tip since we were literally being taken over by spiders.

 This is part of an article that I copied on repelling spiders:

 "I learned this from the man who trained the spiders for the movie Arachnophobia.
 Spiders have their taste buds on the tips of their legs.
 They also hate the taste of lemon pledge.
 Dust your windowsills and doorframes with the pledge, both inside and out, and any areas where they accumulate.
 The spiders will find that they don't want to live with you."